Home

 AuditBoard

 AuditBoard develops software for corporate finance departments.
-Present in the Vintage FPCI Altaroc Odyssey 2022, the American company is extending its alliance with Deloitte, one of the world's 4 largest auditing firms.
-This partnership aims to digitalize and modernize auditing processes in the German market.
+As part of the Vintage FPCI Altaroc Odyssey portfolio, the U.S.-based company is expanding its partnership with Deloitte, one of the world’s four largest audit firms.
+This partnership aims to digitize and modernize audit processes in the German market.

 By